Physical therapy and rehabilitation

 Our full-service sports medicine programs offer sports rehabilitation to help athletes recover from surgeries and injuries.
 To help with recovery, we have an outdoor assessment field that simulates game conditions for individual sports.

-Our programs features:
+Our programs feature:

 - Comprehensive physical therapy services

-- Post-rehabilitation and athletic development programs to help you transition back to your favorite sport or activity
+- Post-rehabilitation and athletic development programs

 Work-related injury rehabilitation